 Rental property managers often choose to bundle the US$8 to US$15 cost for the technologies into the rental charge for tenants.
 But when non-essential services are being offered, an additional subscription-based package to residents between US$25 to US$50 per month is typically the norm.

-How Are Smart Apartment Solutions Being Used?
+How Are Smart Apartment Solutions Being Used by Consumers and Property Managers?

 Smart apartment solutions serve the same purpose as any smart home application—enabling people to control various aspects of their residency using technology.
 Security is, by far, the biggest area where smart technologies are being applied in apartment buildings/MDUs, with smart locks accounting for 69% of all hardware sales in 2022.
 Smart locks allow users to lock and unlock a door remotely without the need for a physical key.
 Not only is this solution helpful for residents, but also for building management purposes to access various rooms.

 Residents of MDUs can control their energy usage through smart apartment solutions as they can manage thermostats, radiator controllers, smart blinds, smart lighting, smart appliances, and more.
 Apartment owners and managers can optimize heating/cooling needs by the number of occupants.
 Moreover, energy isn’t wasted on vacant units.
+Relatedly, hotel chains are also leveraging these technologies to reduce their energy footprint and attracting customers.

 Given the concerns that came along with the COVID-19 pandemic, some focus has been turned to three key areas that smart apartment technologies can potentially resolve: